 I did not like any of this code for the following reasons:

-These have the effect of making each Controller tightly coupled to a particular Model, and as every competent programmer knows tight coupling is the enemy of polymorphism and therefore the enemy of reusability.
-After a little experimentation I changed it from being tightly coupled to loosely coupled as shown in My version of a Client.
+These have the effect of making each Controller tightly coupled to a particular Model, and as every competent programmer knows (or should know) tight coupling is the enemy of polymorphism and therefore the enemy of reusability.
+After a little experimentation I changed it from being tightly coupled to loosely coupled as shown below in My version of a Client.

 Here is my version of a client module (in this example it is a Controller), one that has dependencies.

-The simple nature of this code relies on the fact that every Model subclass inherits the same set of methods from the abstract superclass, therefore the methods which are called can function on any Model class.
+The simple nature of this code relies on the fact that every Model subclass inherits the same set of methods from the abstract superclass, therefore the methods which are called can operate on any Model class.
+It performs the following simple steps:

 The following code samples were copied from DI, DiC, & Service Locator Redux by Ralph Schindler: